nickthedude/consecutive/README.md

 Downsides:

 Because the app uses NSUserDefaults it could be gamed pretty easily, by the user changing the date on their device.
+The component also uses ARC so if your project is using reference counting (ie retain release) then place the compiler flag ' -fobjc-arc ' inside the TMConsecutiveDayHelper.m row under the 'Compile Sources' located within the 'Build Phases' Tab for your App/Target settings.